 No one knows what causes prematurity.
 In addition to having already had a preterm baby, you and your baby may be at risk for experiencing preterm labor and preterm birth if you have a multiple gestation pregnancy, if you are African American, if you don’t get regular prenatal care during pregnancy, or if you are taking certain medications.

-Working with your healthcare provider will not only give you the greatest chance of having the healthiest pregnancy possible, it can reduce your risks for preterm birth.
+Working with your healthcare provider will not only give you the greatest chance of having the healthiest pregnancy possible, it can reduce your risks for preterm birth and help prevent preterm labor.
 And there are many things you can do to improve your chances of having a healthy baby born after 37 weeks of gestation, including:

-Like most things in life, the more you know about how to manage your risks that may arise in pregnancy, the healthier you and your baby will be.
+Like most things in life, the more you know about how to manage your risks that may arise in pregnancy, including how to prevent preterm labor, the healthier you and your baby will be.